Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 Did you ever keep one as a child?
 They seemed to live in jars in schools back in long gone days.
 Now, they are uncommon and there’s even a Facebook page about them.

 The small stick insect population in Cornwall is thriving, however, perhaps because there is plenty of camouflage for them, and because they like the mild climate here.
 Someone in a garden near St Austell back in 2010 found 140 of them.
-In 2019, someone trimming a hedge in Mousehole happened upon five of them.
+In 2019, someone trimming a hedge in Mousehole happened upon five of them, and most recently in 2020 one was found in Mullion.

 Most of the ones seen in the south west are Unarmed Stick Insects, which can be as long as a teacup.
 They are harmless herbivores and rather graceful-looking.

-Then there is the Prickly Stick Insect mainly found in the St Mawes area but also at Tresco on Scilly.
+Then there is the Prickly Stick Insect mainly found in the St Mawes area but also at Tresco on The Isles of Scilly.
 It is thought that they are all females, as they are able to reproduce parthenogenically, not needing males.

 If you see a stick insect on your Cornish travels, you are very lucky, so please take a photo if you can, and report it here.